putyourlightson/craft-blitz/README.md

 Creating a cron job to [refresh expired cache](#refresh-expired-blitz-cache) (see below) will ensure that URIs that contain elements that have expired since they were cached are automatically refreshed when necessary.

-Craft’s template caching `{% cache %}` tag doesn’t play well with the cache breaking feature in Blitz.
-Template caching also becomes redundant with static file caching, so it is best to either remove all template caching from URLs that Blitz will cache or to simply disable template caching completely in the `config/general.php` file:
+Craft’s template caching `{% cache %}` tag doesn’t play well with the cache invalidation feature in Blitz.
+Template caching also becomes redundant with pull page caching, so it is best to either remove all template caching from URLs that Blitz will cache or to simply disable template caching completely in the `config/general.php` file:

 ```
 'enableTemplateCaching' => false,